alexlusco/alexlusco.github.io/_posts/2022-5-11-detecting-fraud-using-benfords.md

 date: May 11, 2023
 ---

 Benford's Law is a statistical phenomenon that has been found to apply to a wide range of data sets, from stock prices to geographic populations.
 The law states that in many naturally occurring sets of numerical data, the first digit is more likely to be small (e.g., 1 or 2) than large (e.g., 8 or 9).
-Crazy, right?

 This seemingly counterintuitive pattern is actually quite useful for detecting potential fraud in financial or research data.
 If a data set is not consistent with Benford's Law, it may indicate that the data has been manipulated or fabricated.